logo

 2 Mar 2022

 A large percentage of birds are small.
-So if one is going to be regarded as the smallest, it has to be really tiny.
+So, if one is going to be regarded as the smallest, it has to be truly tiny.

 [ADVERTISEMENT]

 The rifleman (scientific name Acanthisitta chloris) is a native bird that prefers the country's high-altitude forests.
-You can compare it to a sparrow, which is 16 cm long and can go up to 40 grams in terms of weight.
+You can compare it to a sparrow, which is 16 cm long and can weigh up to 40 grams.

 This bird is a tiny, forest-inhabiting insectivore that's constantly on the go, flicking its wings as it moves through the canopy and searching for food up and down tree trunks.
 South Island riflemen can be found in almost all areas of the Southern Alps.